mvolkmann/MyUnixEnv/notes/VueNotes.md

     so future projects can easily be created with the same options.
   - importing existing projects
   - managing an existing project
+  - running tasks such as "lint", "serve", and "build"\
+    Serving an app from the web UI provides lots of analytics.

 Managing a project includes:

 - viewing installed plugins and installing more
 - viewing installed dependencies and installing more
 - viewing and modifying the CLI and ESLint configurations
 - viewing and running project tasks
 - killing the process listening on a given port

 - `vue info` outputs information about the current environment that is useful in bug reporting, including: